 - There’s a decent chance most of the women you’ll see and meet in Lithuania are taller than you.
 I’m 5’10” and many women are looking at me square in the eye, even with flats on.
 As a population, the people in Lithuania are some of the tallest in the world.
 The height factor is similar to what you will see in place like Holland and Serbia.
 I would sometimes joke about it being “The Land of the Giants”, but there is truth to that.

 - If you don’t speak Lithuanian, it’s even more of a deterant for you.
 That’s

 The Baltic countries are not hidden gems of Europe anymore either, both as tourist destinations or for beautiful women.
 In the past 15 years or so, the rise of cheap air carriers to the region have brought massive deluges of tourists there.
-Tallinn and Riga seem especially packed with tourists because their old towns are very small.
+Riga is especially packed with tourists because its old town is very small.
 And the tons of tourists have also made it more difficult to be seen as a good guy with good intentions, without being pegged as a one track minded panty tourist.